How much will Europeans sacrifice to save Ukraine?

 Ukraine has resisted Russia’s invasion more successfully than most people had expected.
 But now its future hinges on a simple question: how long Kyiv’s Western allies can maintain their unity.

 President Volodymyr Zelenskyy is hoping to defeat the assault as quickly as possible.
-But Russian president Vladimir Putin is betting that that the longer the war goes on, the harder Mr. Zelenskyy’s democratic supporters will find it to withstand the effects of economic sanctions in their own countries, and that their alliance will fracture.
+But Russian President Vladimir Putin is betting that the longer the war goes on, the harder Mr. Zelenskyy’s democratic supporters will find it to withstand the effects of economic sanctions in their own countries, and that their alliance will fracture.

 Why We Wrote This